civicrm/civicrm-dev-docs/docs/extensions/payment-processors/example.md

     redirects to the payment processors website.
 2. The payment processor collects the credit card and any additional information and processes the payment.
-3. The payment processor redirects the user pack to cvicrm at a specific url.
+3. The payment processor redirects the user back to civicrm at a specific url.
 4. The extension then processes the return information and completes the payment.